Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 7 natural topical treatments which can massively reduce acne

 In short, the opportunities for cocoa beans to get infected are plentiful.
-The mycotoxins do end up in the chocolate bar you eat.
 However, it’s an identical situation to coffee; while one study found that 50% of cocoa beans contained ochratoxin A after sun drying, the levels in each were very low.
 In fact, 50% was a high outlier; most studies find less than 20%.

-Like with coffee, roasting cocoa beans decreased the mycotoxin levels by 24.40% in one study, and by 17% in another.
-One study from 2002 concluded that cocoa products contribute just 5% of total European ochratoxin exposure.
+Roasting cocoa beans decreased the mycotoxin levels by 24.40% in one study, and by 17% in another.
+A study from 2002 concluded that cocoa products contribute just 5% of total European ochratoxin exposure.

 Furthermore, cocoa beans are also winnowed to remove the cocoa bean shell (the testa), the place where many fungal strains concentrate, particularly ochratoxin A. In finished cocoa nibs and chocolate, a maximum of just 1-1.5% testa residue is allowed.
 Mechanical shelling removes 48% of the OTA and hand shelling removes between 50 and 100%.

 The best cocoa product then?
-Almost all are safe, but mycotoxin regulations are stricter in Europe compared to the USA, meaning that brands like Lindt are very clean.
+Mycotoxin regulations are stricter in Europe compared to the USA, meaning that brands like Lindt are very clean.
 Raw chocolate is usually more contaminated as it isn’t roasted, but is still fermented (contrary to popular belief).
 The country of origin is also important, with Ivory Coast and Nigerian cocoa beans having the highest mycotoxin counts…

 …but even in those circumstances, top quality dark chocolate (85% plus is best) is almost certainly safe for acne.
 Cocoa powder is jam packed with antioxidants, and in this study, cocoa polyphenols were specifically found to defend against mycotoxins.